 Feeling swollen and bloated?
-Welcome to your ageing lymphatic system in menopause!
+Welcome to your aging lymphatic system in menopause!

 Lymphedema is swelling in the arms or legs due to a disruption of lymph fluid flow through the lymphatic system.
 This disruption causes fluid to accumulate under the skin.